ncsa/Delta_doc/docs/source/file_mgmt/index.rst

    Syncing: 0
    Data on Slices:

-After staging the file to /ime, the number of bytes in the "Clean" category show that the data on the cache is current.
+After staging the file to /ime, the number of bytes in the "Clean" category show that the data on the cache is current:

 .. code-block::